wikimedia/mediawiki-extensions-DonationInterface/README.txt

 $wgDonationInterfaceCustomFiltersSrcRules = array()

 //Functions Filter globals
-//These functions fire when we trigger the antifraud hook.
+//These functions fire when we trigger the antifraud filters.
 //Anything that needs access to API call results goes here.
 //FIXME: you need to copy all the initial functions here because
 //individual function scores don't persist like filter scores.